anubra266/arkxamples/README.md

 ## Contribution

-Feel free to open a PR for any of the unchecked components.
-The only requirement, is that it matches the **Vanila CSS** version.
+Feel free to open a pull request for any of the unchecked components.
+The only requirement, is that it matches the **Vanilla CSS** version.
 By match, i mean _Look like it_ 😉

 ## State